Tom Spahn: Career

 Arriving in New York City in 1975, he began his creative path by playing Blues Piano with Pearl Murray at 96th and 2nd.
 There he met Ramona Brooks and guided her through her first album produced by Manhattan Records, Neil Portnow and Charles Koppelman. with the Single "Skinnydippin".
 In 1976, he started his artistic partnership with the legendary performer, Miss Eartha Kitt when he became her primary arranger and musical director for the next nine years.
 He then met and began a long mentorship and friendship with the deeply respected Broadway orchestrator and vocal coach, Mr. Colin Romoff, who, among his many achievements, taught Gypsy to Merman and Sound of Music to Mary Martin, and rehearsed Marilyn Monroe singing "Happy Birthday, Mr. President" to President John F. Kennedy.

-In addition to his work with Miss Kitt, he became the musical director and arranger for the famous cabaret act, Gotham.
-Historically, this was the first fully outed gay male trio that boasted of being “Equal Opportunity Employers” by introducing Tom as their heterosexual pianist - Gotham specialized in the great standards of the 1930s and 1940s.
-A real top hat and cane team with an outrageous spin on staying alive in the ferocious world of the AIDS epidemic.
-To this day, the inner circle of the NY cabaret scene will lift their hats to Gotham.
+In addition to his work with Miss Kitt, he became the musical director and arranger for the cabaret group Gotham.
+The group was the first openly gay male trio and described itself as an "Equal Opportunity Employer" by employing a heterosexual pianist.
+Gotham performed music from the 1930s and 1940s and remained active during the AIDS epidemic.
+The group became known within New York City's cabaret community..

 In 1980 Tom produced Big Bird - Getting Ready for School for Sesame Records at the famous Nola Recording Studios with John Post engineering. in 1985 Jim Czak & John Post invited Tom to operate Studio B at Nola Recording Studios, developing the MIDI studio as MIDI was starting with the Yamaha DX7 and the Kurzweil 250 Keyboards.

-Over the years his relationship with Sesame Workshop, then Children’s Television Workshop, grew and he is very proud to have been a part of that family for the decades as an integral part of their musical department working with Joe Raposo, Dave Connor and recording vocal performances for the show at Media Sound and then Nola Recording.
+Over the years his relationship with Sesame Workshop (then Children’s Television Workshop), grew as he worked with the musical department.
+He collaborated with Joe Raposo, Dave Connor and recorded vocal performances for the show at Media Sound and later at Nola Recording.
 Since 1996 Tom has worked on many of their toy franchise products starting with Tickle Me Elmo.
-In the Sesame Workshop Recording Studios, he brings an expertise in all digital recording standards and master of high quality audio through low resolution chips.
+At Sesame Workshop Recording Studios, he has specialised in digital recording standards and mastered of high quality audio through low resolution chips.

 Like most people in the entertainment industry, he is a multi-tasker.
-While doing all the above he has composed and arranged original underscoring for continuing dramas like the Emmy Award-winning daytime serial, ABC’s All My Children and Guiding Light for Judy Rybak Supervising Producer.
+While doing the aforementioned, he has composed and arranged original underscoring for continuing dramas like the Emmy Award-winning daytime serial, ABC’s All My Children and Guiding Light for Judy Rybak Supervising Producer.